awsdocs/amazon-dynamodb-developer-guide/doc_source/WIF.PreparingForUse.md

    + [Registration](https://developers.facebook.com/docs/plugins/registration/) on the Facebook site
    + [Using OAuth 2\.0 to Access Google APIs](https://developers.google.com/accounts/docs/OAuth2) on the Google site

 1. **Register your app with the identity provider\.** When you do this, the provider gives you an ID that's unique to your app\.
-If you want your app to work with multiple identity providers, you will need to obtain an app ID from each provider\.
+If you want your app to work with multiple identity providers, you need to obtain an app ID from each provider\.

-1. **Create one or more IAM roles\. **You will need one role for each identity provider for each app\.
+1. **Create one or more IAM roles\. **You need one role for each identity provider for each app\.
 For example, you might create a role that can be assumed by an app where the user signed in using Login with Amazon, a second role for the same app where the user has signed in using Facebook, and a third role for the app where users sign in using Google\.

-   As part of the role creation process, you will need to attach an IAM policy to the role\.
+   As part of the role creation process, you need to attach an IAM policy to the role\.
 Your policy document should define the DynamoDB resources required by your app, and the permissions for accessing those resources\.

 For more information, see [About Web Identity Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html) in *IAM User Guide*\.